-- Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
-Randomly select 5 locations (or all locations if less than 5). - 9.
-For each location selected under #8 above, obtain a listing of those employees involved with nonpayroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee jobs duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - b.
-At least two employees are involved in processing and approving payments to vendors. - c.
-The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
+9. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee jobs duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that:

+Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases) - continued a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase.